apgeorg/Behavioral-Cloning/report/report.md

 As a first step, the images were cropped by 60 pixels from top and 20 pixels from bottom to remove not relevant information like the sky and the car front.

 ![alt text][image2]

+Next, I decided to resize the images to 48x128x3 to reduce the complexity of the neural network.
+Here is an example of an resized images for each camera.

+![alt text][image3]

 I decided to generate additional data because of the imbalance of the train data set.
 To add more data to the the data set, I rotate, contrast and sharpen the images randomly.